Quantization of (-1)-Shifted Derived Poisson Manifolds: -Shifted Derived Poisson Manifolds

 \begin{definition} A $(-1)$-shifted derived Poisson manifold is a $\mathbb{Z}$-graded manifold $\Cc{M}$ whose algebra of functions $\ci(\Cc{M})$ is a $(+1)$-shifted derived Poisson algebra. \end{definition}

-Similar to a usual Poisson manifold which is defined by an anti-symmetric degree $2$ bivector field, a degree $(-1)$-shifted derived Poisson manifold structure is equivalent to a \formal series of symmetric contravariant tensor fields on $\Cc{M}$ of degree $(+1)$.
+Similar to an ordinary Poisson manifold which is defined by an anti-symmetric degree $2$ bivector field, a degree $(-1)$-shifted derived Poisson manifold structure is equivalent to a \formal series of symmetric contravariant tensor fields on $\Cc{M}$ of degree $(+1)$.
 A degree $l$ vector field $X\in \Gamma(T_\Cc{M})$ as a section of the tangent bundle $T_{\Cc{M}}$ is a derivation $X:\ci(\Cc{M})\rightarrow\ci(\Cc{M})$ of degree $l$.
 The completed symmetric algebra

 then consists of \formal series of symmetric contravariant tensor fields.
 It comes furnished with the degree $0$ Poisson bracket: